benstigsen/RubyTwitch/README.md

-# RubyTwitchChatBot
+# TwitchChatBot
-A simple chatbot for Twitch.
-Used for handling commands and previewing chat.
+A simple chatbot for Twitch written in Ruby.
+Used for handling commands and previewing chat so that you don't need to have the browser open and can avoid using a lot of RAM and CPU.

 ----